 If you’re looking to improve your university’s sustainability credentials, you can’t go wrong with the RUBICONMethod.
 At Rubicon, our mission is to end waste, in all of its forms.
 If you would like to join us on our mission, download our full RUBICONMethod guide, or reach out to us at any time.

-Elizabeth Montoya is Vice President of Investor Relations at Rubicon, and co-creator of the RUBICONMethod.
+Elizabeth Montoya is Chief of Protocol and Investor Relations at Rubicon, and co-creator of the RUBICONMethod.
 To stay ahead of Rubicon’s announcements of new partnerships and collaborations around the world, be sure to follow us on LinkedIn, Facebook, and Twitter, or contact us today.